Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Moduli of polarized hyper-Kähler varieties

-Given positive integers $n$ and $d$, consider the groupoid fibration $\scF_d\to (\mathtt{Sch}/\QQ)$ of $2n$-dimensional polarized hyper-K\"ahler varieties of degree $d$.
+Given positive integers $n$ and $d$, consider the groupoid fibration $\scF_d\to (\mathtt{Sch}/\QQ)$ of $2n$-dimensional polarized hyper-Kähler varieties of degree $d$.
 Let us write it in the form of a moduli functor defined as follows: for any $\QQ$-scheme $T$,

 (see Section \ref{subsec:Polarization} for the notion of polarization), and for any morphism $T_1\to T_2$ of $\QQ$-schemes, the functor $\scF_d(T_2)\to \scF_d(T_1)$ is given by pulling back families.
 Here, an isomorphism between $(\fX_1 \to T, \xi_1)$ and $(\fX_2 \to T, \xi_2)$ in the groupoid $\scF_d(T)$ is a Cartesian diagram